iotalambda/iotalambda.github.io/posts/20231103-Deep-dive-to-Azure-Functions-with-golang.md

 ---
-title: Deep dive to Azure Functions with golang
+title: Deep dive to Azure Functions with Go
 date: 2023-11-03 00:00
 prenote: The code discussed in this blog post is available on <a href="https://github.com/iotalambda/beenotif">GitHub</a>.
 ---

 Azure Functions has supported _Custom Handlers_ since 2020.
 With Custom Handlers any web server that is able to run on one the available Azure Functions platforms can function as a handler.
-So in this article we'll delve into the details of implementing a timer triggered Azure Function with golang – golang not being a first-class citizen in the Azure Functions world (unlike C#, Java, JavaScript, TypeScript, Python and PowerShell).
+So in this article we'll delve into the details of implementing a timer triggered Azure Function with Go – Go not being a first-class citizen in the Azure Functions world (unlike C#, Java, JavaScript, TypeScript, Python and PowerShell).

 My goal was to create a scheduled task that is able to scrape data from a web page periodically and send me a push notification if the data has changed.
 Ultimately I ended up creating a relatively generic solution for this purpose, available in the git repo.